web2solutions/dhxMVP/README.md

 For now, the model is framework agnostic, you may develop it using Backbone for a faster approach, or to use PouchDB, db for example, which would to require a less abstracted model code.
 Anyway, the model is just a Javascript Module or Object Literal called `model`.

+To solve the problems regarding loading performance, `dhx.ui.mvp` implements a `on demand loading` model for loading your javascript views and presenters, let the end user to load it on their browsers only when they really need that file on their cache.

 ## Installation